abh1navv/abh1navv.github.io/data/blog/java-records.md

 }
 ```

-In the first constructor, the default constructor is accessed using the _this_ keyword.
+In the first constructor, the canonical constructor is accessed using the _this_ keyword.
-The second constructor overrides the default constructor because it has the same parameter list.
-In this case, the record will not create a default constructor on its own.
+The second constructor overrides the canonical constructor because it has the same parameter list.
+In this case, the record will not create a default canonical constructor on its own.

 There are a few restrictions on the constructors.

-**1. The default constructor should always be called from any other constructor.**
+**1. The canonical constructor should always be called from any other constructor.**
 E.g., the below code will not compile:

 ```java